Simon Tong

 Simon Tong (born 9 July 1972) is an English guitarist and keyboardist who was a member of the Verve between 1996 and 1999.
 He has played with Damon Albarn on tour with his bands Blur and Gorillaz, and as a member of the Good, the Bad & the Queen.
 He ranks in BBC's "The Axe Factor" as the 40th greatest guitarist of the last 30 years.

-Tong grew up in English town Skelmersdale, the subject of his most recent release, Prospect of Skelmersdale with his project The Magnetic North.
+Tong grew up in the Lancashire town of Skelmersdale, the subject of his most recent release, Prospect of Skelmersdale with his project The Magnetic North.

 Career

 The Verve; 1996–1999

 From 1996 to 1999, Tong was a guitarist and keyboardist for The Verve.
 He was brought in to replace lead guitarist Nick McCabe after the band's first short-lived split, but remained with them when McCabe returned, and Tong acted as rhythm guitarist (also keyboardist) while McCabe as lead guitarist like he did before.
 Their third album was 1997's highly acclaimed Urban Hymns.
 He played on many of their hits from that time such as "The Drugs Don't Work", "Bitter Sweet Symphony" and "Sonnet".
 The Verve disbanded in 1999 and later reformed in 2007, this time without Tong, as Jones stated in an interview, "When we were getting the band back together we wanted to go back to the core members, he was cool with it, he understood.
-He would like to have been part of it but he understood the reasons,".
+He would like to have been part of it but he understood the reasons."
 By 2009 they had disbanded again.